randomnoobnwo/redrifttest/README.md

 - playable cards - cards that cost less or equal to available fire

 ## buttons
-- randomize one or all cards until to cards left in hand.
+- randomize one or all cards until no cards left in hand.
 - play card button plays first playable card from hand.
 - draw button draws 5 cards from deck.